 10 Finish the inner fabric edges neatly

 Fabric edges of delicate fabrics are difficult to finish – the usual fabric edge finishes may cause the cloth to stretch out of shape.
-You can either use a french seam to hide the fabric edges or bind the edges with a Hong Kong finish using fabric strips or bias tape.

 Related posts : Sheer Transparent fabrics; Different types of Interfacing; How to prevent puckering while sewing; Different types of lace fabrics ; Different types of net fabrics ; Best thin lightweight fabrics; Sewing tips and techniques.